devenney/devenney/README.md

 - 📡 Expanding my computer science knowledge.
 - 🔠 Learning the fundamentals of Gàidhlig.

-In previous lives, I have spent time as a Software Engineer, Platform Engineer, Technical Lead.
+In previous lives, I have spent time as a Software Engineer, Platform Engineer, Technical Lead, and Head of Engineering.

 ## Organizations I Support